 A loan-to-value ratio (LTV) measures your current mortgage balance against the home’s value, or the amount of equity you’ve built up in the property.

-Lenders limit how much equity you can borrow against because they want you to afford the monthly payment and maintain a stake in the home.
+Lenders limit how much equity you can borrow because they want you to afford the monthly payment and maintain a stake in the home.
 Both Fannie Mae and Freddie Mac base the LTV ratio requirement on the number of units you own.
 Their maximum LTV requirements are:

 - Investors with one rental unit: 75% LTV ratio